matimortari/nuxtjs-starter/README.md

 ## 🔐 Environment Variables

 Be sure to configure the necessary environment variables for the application.
-For a list of required environment variables and instructions, refer to the [ENVIRONMENT.md](ENVIRONMENT.md) file.
+For a list of required environment variables and instructions, refer to the `.env.example` file included in the project template.

 ## 📬 Contact